kxngollan/chess/README.md

 ## Description:

-This is a real time chess game that I have created using NuxtJs which is built on top of the vue framework.
+This is a real time chess game that I have created using NuxtJs which is a Vue.js framework for seamless development and SSR (Server-Side Rendering).

 ## Features: